splunk/public-o11y-docs/apm/db-query-perf/db-perf-redis-use-case.rst

 CPU Utilization is high and that has been causing performance degradation Cache hit rate has been low and can be caused by a number of factors, including data expiration and insufficient memory allocated to Redis (which could cause key eviction).
 Low hit rates increase latency of applications as they have to fetch data from a slower, alternative resource.

-You immediately go ahead and ramp up resources
+You immediately go ahead and scale up resources

 Flow 2
 =========